A Radiant Curve: Background

 A Radiant Curve is the sixty-fourth part of a collection of over eighty books in a series called SunTracks, first published in 1971.
 A Radiant Curve explores Tapahonso's past to tell poems filled with Navajo culture that describe the beauty in everyday life, Navajo traditions, and the importance of family.

 Tapahonso, born in 1953, is an accomplished indigenous writer and was named first ever poet laureate of the Navajo Nation in 2013.
 She was awarded the Arizona Book Award for Poetry in 2009 for A Radiant Curve.
 In 2006, Tapahonso received the Native Writers Circle of the Americas’ Lifetime Achievement Award and the same organization named her 1999 Storyteller of the Year.
 In 2018, she was awarded a Native Arts and Culture fellowship by the Native Arts and Culture Foundation.
-Tapahanso is the author of six books of poetry, including A Radiant Curve and three children's books.
+Tapahonso is the author of six books of poetry, including A Radiant Curve and three children's books.
 Her works are mostly in English, but contain words and phrases in Navajo.

 Luci Tapahanso is one of eleven siblings born on the Navajo Reservation of Shiprock, New Mexico.
 She began her education as a journalist and investigative writer, but switched her major and graduated with an MA in creative writing.
 Along with her work as an author and poet, Tapahonso teaches and speaks about Indigenous culture as well as writing.